mpbron/instancelib/docs/source/intro/usage.rst

    from instancelib.feature_extraction.doc2vec import Doc2VecVectorizer
    d2v = il.TextInstanceVectorizer(Doc2VecVectorizer())

-Then, the following line will fit a Doc2Vec model on all instances that are stored in the dataset and compute an embedding for each individual instance.
+Then, the following line will fit a Doc2Vec model on all instances stored in the dataset and compute an embedding for each Instance.

 >>> il.vectorize(d2v, text_env)